-Food or other products that are out dated, may have been effected by drastic temperatures, or have been damaged or drained (like batteries)
+Food or other products that are outdated may have been affected by drastic temperatures, or have been damaged or drained (like batteries)

 Remove products that you will no longer need for the season – remove tire chains and other heavy winter items if you no longer need them.

 Add the new items you’ll need for the current season.
 We’ll be adding even more water (we’ll go through it faster in the summer so like to keep more on hand).